zhufuyi/sponge_doc/en/learn-about-sponge.md

 │    ├── routers      # HTTP routing directory.
 │    ├── rpcclient    # Directory for client-side code that connects to grpc services.
 │    ├── server       # Directory for creating services, including HTTP and grpc.
-│    ├── service      # Directory for implementing grpc business functionality (specific to microservices).
+│    ├── service      # Directory for implementing grpc business functionality (specific to grpc service).
 │    └── types        # Directory for defining request and response parameter structures for HTTP.
 ├── pkg            # Directory for shared libraries.
 ├── scripts        # Directory for scripts, including compilation, execution, code generation, and deployment scripts.